-- Distributor Any person in the EEA or NI supply chains, other than the manufacturer or the importer, who makes a product available in the EEA or NI markets. - Enforcing Authority In NI, for products in the use in the workplace, the enforcing authority is the Health and Safety Executive for Northern Ireland (HSENI).
-For products for private use this is district councils. - Importer A person established in NI who places a product from a country outside of the EEA or NI on the NI market.
+- Fulfilment service A natural or legal person offering, in the course of commercial activity, at least two of the following services: warehousing, packaging, addressing and dispatching, without having ownership of the products involved.
+This does not include postal, parcel or freight services.
+See footnote 10 - Importer A person established in NI who places a product from a country outside of the EEA or NI on the NI market.
 A person based in NI who before 1 January 2021 distributed a product from GB on the NI (or EEA) market, will now be an importer if they are bringing products into NI from the GB. - Manufacturer A person who manufactures PPE or has it designed or manufactured and markets that product under their name or trademark. - Notified Body A conformity assessment body based in the EEA which has been approved by an EEA Member State to carry out conformity assessment for placing products on the EU and NI markets; or a conformity assessment body that is based in the UK and have been approved by the Secretary of State, including bodies which were notified bodies whilst the UK followed EU rules.
-If these UK based Notified Bodies are used, the CE marking must be accompanied by the UKNI marking and cannot be placed on the EEA market (just the NI market, or, where it is also a qualifying NI good, the GB market). - UKCA marking The UKCA (UK Conformity Assessed) marking is the new UK conformity marking used for certain goods being placed on the GB market, in place of the CE marking, which is the conformity marking used in the European Union.
-All products placed on the GB market from 1 January 2022 must be UKCA marked, but there are special arrangements in place to ensure NI's unfettered access to the rest of the UK.
-Products being placed on the NI market cannot be UKCA marked but must continue to be CE marked. - UKNI marking (also known as the UK(NI) indication) The UKNI marking must be used along with the CE marking if manufacturers wish to use a UK Notified Body for conformity assessment.
-The UKNI marking allows the product to be placed on the NI market (and, under the Government's unfettered access commitments, where the product is also a qualifying NI good, on the GB market), but not the EEA market.
+If these UK based Notified Bodies are used, the CE marking must be accompanied by the UKNI marking and cannot be placed on the EEA market (just the NI market, or, where it is also a qualifying NI good, the GB market).